ngocpham1994x/iRecipe/i2_worksheet.md

 Links to project where we use a well-known design pattern:

-- Singleton: we use Database [HSQL] (https://code.cs.umanitoba.ca/winter-2022-a02/group-10/irecipe/-/blob/f671acd75740039815b3ce1eb8e2970d6628682b/app/src/main/java/comp3350/iRecipe/Persistence/RecipeListHSQLDB.java)
+- **Singleton**: we use Database [HSQL](https://code.cs.umanitoba.ca/winter-2022-a02/group-10/irecipe/-/blob/f671acd75740039815b3ce1eb8e2970d6628682b/app/src/main/java/comp3350/iRecipe/Persistence/RecipeListHSQLDB.java)

-- Dependency Injection: mostly everywhere in the source codes.
+- **Dependency Injection**: mostly everywhere in the source codes.
 Examples:

     - we use it most in Presentation Layer, where we pass the list of all recipes and filter based on category.
 [Line 27](https://code.cs.umanitoba.ca/-/ide/project/winter-2022-a02/group-10/irecipe/tree/main/-/app/src/main/java/comp3350/iRecipe/Presentation/AdapterRecipe.java/#L27) in AdapterRecipe.java, [Line 57](https://code.cs.umanitoba.ca/-/ide/project/winter-2022-a02/group-10/irecipe/tree/main/-/app/src/main/java/comp3350/iRecipe/Presentation/ListRecipeActivity.java/#L57) in ListRecipeActivity.java

-    - where we pass the searchByList to limit what we search by (name, ingredients, category).
+    - where we pass the searchByList to limit what we search by (name, ingredients).
       [Line 58](https://code.cs.umanitoba.ca/-/ide/project/winter-2022-a02/group-10/irecipe/tree/main/-/app/src/main/java/comp3350/iRecipe/Presentation/MainActivity.java/#L58) in MainActivity.java

-- Facade: we used Facade where we can search and add recipe easily
+- **Facade**: we used Facade where we can search and add recipe easily

     - [searchByName()](https://code.cs.umanitoba.ca/winter-2022-a02/group-10/irecipe/-/blob/main/app/src/main/java/comp3350/iRecipe/Business/SearchRecipe.java#L12)